-When Farmer Mac's off-balance-sheet program assets (essentially its guarantee obligations) are added to its total on-balance-sheet assets, net worth was 3.2% as of Dec.
-31, 2019, compared with 3.3% in 2018.
+When Farmer Mac's off-balance-sheet program assets (essentially its guarantee obligations) are added to its total on-balance-sheet assets, net worth was 3.6% as of Dec.
+31, 2020, compared with 3.2% in 2019.
 Farmer Mac continued to be in compliance with all statutory and regulatory minimum capital requirements.

-At year-end 2019, Farmer Mac's core capital (the sum of the par value of outstanding common stock, the par value of outstanding preferred stock, paid-in capital, and retained earnings) remained above the statutory minimum requirement.
-It totaled \$815.4 million, exceeding the statutory minimum capital requirements of \$618.8 million by \$196.7 million or 31.8%.
+At year-end 2020, Farmer Mac's core capital (the sum of the par value of outstanding common stock, the par value of outstanding preferred stock, paid-in capital, and retained earnings) remained above the statutory minimum requirement.
+It totaled \$1,006.4 million, exceeding the statutory minimum capital requirements of \$680.9 million by \$325.5 million or 47.8%.

-Its regulatory capital (core capital plus allowance for losses) exceeded the required amount as determined by the Risk-Based Capital Stress Test.
-Farmer Mac's regulatory capital totaled \$828.1 million as of Dec.
-31, 2019, exceeding the regulatory risk-based capital requirement of \$122.1 million by \$706.0 million.
+Its regulatory capital (core capital plus allowance for credit losses) exceeded the required amount as determined by the Risk-Based Capital Stress Test.
+Farmer Mac's regulatory capital totaled \$1,024.0 million as of Dec.
+31, 2020, exceeding the regulatory risk-based capital requirement of \$197.4 million by \$826.6 million.

-Regulatory capital was 4.5% of total Farm & Ranch and Rural Utilities Program volume (including both on- and off-balance-sheet volume but excluding USDA guarantees).
 Risk exposure on USDA guaranteed portions is very low because they are backed by the U.S. Department of Agriculture.
-Table 7 offers a historical perspective on capital and capital requirements for 2014 through 2019.
+Table 7 offers a historical perspective on capital and capital requirements for 2015 through 2020.